meleu/dg/src/site/notes/now.md

 # What I'm into *now*

-My current focus is to have an in-depth knowledge of Kubernetes.
+My current focus is to have integrate TDD techniques in my workflow.
+Have it as a second nature.
+To achieve this I need to invest time in [[notes/TDD-Refactoring literature\|TDD-Refactoring literature]].

 ## Frequent Ideas